golang/go/gopls/doc/features.md

 +  **Definitions**: gopls provides jump-to-definition inside templates, though it does not understand scoping (all templates are considered to be in one global scope).
 +  **References**: gopls provides find-references, with the same scoping limitation as definitions.
 + **Completions**: gopls will attempt to suggest completions inside templates.

+### Configuring your editor

+In addition to configuring `templateExtensions`, you may need to configure your editor or LSP client to activate `gopls` for template files.
+In recent versions of `VS Code Go`, this happens automatically for files ending in `.tmpl` or `.gotmpl`.
+In Vim, you may need to configure your LSP client to operate on the `template` filetype.

 <!--TODO(rstambler): Automatically generate a list of supported features.-->